 - Bulky and unstable design.

 The DT 880 have a sturdy and comfortable design.
-They look somewhat like the DT 990 PRO but with different, semi-open, ear cup enclosures.
+They look somewhat like the DT 990 PRO but with different, semi-open, ear cup enclosures and they're more comfortable than the DT 770.
 This makes them look a bit more high-end but they do not feel as solid as the 990s.
 They're not as tight on the head but still exert an uncomfortable pressure that's fatiguing after wearing them for a while.
 Unfortunately, the looser fit also makes them unstable.
 That and the bulky, semi-open design means these headphones will not be suitable to use outdoors.

 The DT 880 look similar to the DT 990 PRO but have enough unique touches to feel like a different design.
 The circular ear cups are semi open as opposed to the open design of the DT 990 which combined with the more premium, metal enclosures makes the DT 880 look much more expensive than their price range.
 They also have a slightly different headband design with two small metal plates at the hinges, which look a bit odd but shouldn't be much of an issue once they're on your head.